VandyFinTech2020/AlphaBot---Custom-Stock-Portfolio-Optimization-for-your-Investment-Strategy/README.md

 He has tasked our team to develop a process that will allow him to input his selection criteria and compute an optimally-weighted portfolio that will produce the best possible returns for his retirees.
 The state has agreed to fund our work as long as other state portfolio managers will be able to use it to meet their own investment mandates.

-## AlphaBot Intents and Slots
+## AlphaBot Intent and Slots

 Our team has determined an AWS bot programmed with Amazon Lex and Lambda is best suited to devise a portfolio from his selection criteria.
-We have created three intents to process his inputs and produce an initial portfolio:
+We have created an intent to process user selection criteria and produce an initial portfolio:

-### Intent_1 :  'filterStocks'
+### Intent :  'MLIntent'
 This intent allows the user to trim the universe of US-listed stocks based on fund restrictions.

 #### Slot_1:  Market Cap